 Welcome to another set of my journal entries.
 I’ve combined 2 months together here as things have been fairly quiet, particularly in October, and as a result I’ve often left it two weeks between posts.
 That said, however, I did stay with my friend in Exeter a couple of times, I’ve been busy at work, I’ve enjoyed various things on TV including Children In Need and a special royal comedy show, and lots of news stories have caught my eye, including the fallout from the prank calls made to Andrew Sachs.
 And there’s also been a surprise trip arranged for December.
 So there’s plenty here overall, and I hope you enjoy!

 Here we go with another batch of journal entries.
 During these weeks I had a nice little break in Bournemouth, and a couple of trips to Exeter to meet the friends I’m preparing to go to Spain with.
 And with that upcoming trip in mind, I’ve also included the first entry from May, so that my next post can be dedicated exclusively to my overseas adventure.
 So I hope you enjoy!

 Continue reading “Journal – April-May 2007”

-This latest batch of posts from my old Bolt journal marks a significant moment in my life, as I graduated from university and started looking for work.
-Plus there are the usual mentions of DVDs and music that I’ve continued to buy, and one or two other things that caught my attention.
+This latest batch of posts from my journal marks a significant moment in my life, as I’ve now graduated from university and have started looking for work.
+Plus there are the usual mentions of DVDs and music that I’ve continued to buy, and one or two other things that have caught my attention.
 So I hope you enjoy!

-Here’s the next bunch of posts from my old Bolt journal.
-I’ve combined 2 months together here, as my entries for both were fairly short while I was busy with university work.
-So here you’ll find out about my latest exam result, more DVDs and music that I was buying, and which of our sitcoms were voted the best by the British public.
+Here’s the next bunch of posts from my journal.
+I’ve combined 2 months together here, as my entries for both are fairly short while I’ve been busy with university work.
+So here you’ll find out about my latest exam result, more DVDs and music that I’ve been buying, and which of our sitcoms has been voted the best by the British public.
 I hope you enjoy!